orlicekm/CsharpCourse/Lectures/Lecture03/PITCHME.md

 * [.NET Standard API](https://docs.microsoft.com/sk-sk/dotnet/api/?view=netstandard-2.0)
 * API(Application programming interface):
   * Set of namespaces(classes, structs, interfaces, enums, delegates)
-  * Allow the creation of applications which access the features or data of an:
+  * Allows the creation of applications which access the features or data of an:
     * Operating system
     * Application
     * Other service..